tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 eNodeB and UE.
 When these information are set to values beside their default values, for example to simulate an environment with multiple network operators, UE will restrict its cell selection attempts to target only eNodeBs with the same PLMN ID and CSG ID.
 The default value of zero disables these criteria.
+Only at most one PLMN ID and one CSG ID can be associated to each eNodeB or UE.
 Section :ref:`sec-network-attachment` of user documentation provides more details on multi-operator simulation.